Can ants fly?

 The majority of ants are wingless.
 However, at certain times of the year, swarms of flying ants become a common sight.
-These winged ants often are called alates, swarmers or reproductives.
+Ants with wings often are called alates, swarmers or reproductives.
 Winged ants have elbowed antennae, thin waists constricted at the thorax and hind wings smaller than their front wings.
 This helps distinguish them from another insect that produces winged individuals, termites.
 Winged termites have straight antennae, broad waists and wings that are equal in length.

 All ant species live in colonies established by fertile females, or queens.
 Winged female ants and males typically swarm after a day of heavy rain in a particular season.
 Queens begin as winged ants and usually shed their wings after mating.
 Reproductive males die soon afterward.